benmesander/rvint/README.md

 64-bit numbers on 64-bit architectures.

 - ASCII binary to binary
-- ASCII unsigned decimal to binary - not complete
+- ASCII unsigned decimal to binary
 - ASCII signed decimal to two's complement binary - not complete
 - ASCII hexadecimal to binary